 They had to take an apology to Murdoch's hometown as a result.

 The Nineties: The present day of the film, with old Rose recounting the tale, takes place in 1996.

 Nipple and Dimed: Subverted: Kate Winslet nude for Jack's painting of Rose only earned a PG-13.
 Reportedly, Cameron worked with the editors and the MPAA to determine just how many seconds he could get away with and keep it PG-13.

-It helps that despite immense sexual tension, nothing actually happens in the scene (later in the cargo hold, on the other hand...)
+It helps that despite immense sexual tension, nothing actually happens in the scene.
+The subsequent Auto Erotica scene is far more censored in comparison.

 Nobility Marries Money: Rose gets engaged to Cal.
 Rose's father got her family into debt, and their family name is their only real asset now.

 Not a Game: Rose's mother, when she takes her to task for allowing her infatuation with Jack to threaten the betrothal to Cal and their financial future.

 Obvious Stunt Double: A meta-example of sorts.
 While Jack is drawing Rose in-story, James Cameron did the sketch in question, with his hands being filmed making it.
 Not very obvious.
 What is obvious is that another artist was then hired to redo the sketch, as the one that is drawn by Cameron doesn't look much like the sketch seen at the film's beginning.
 So a stunt double for a stunt double, in a sense.

 Of Corset Hurts: Rose wears them but doesn't like it, leading to the obligatory "tightening the corset lacings" scene, in which her mother lectures her on the restrictions that constrain a young lady in proper society as she laces the garment.